welch-lab/liger/README.md

 # LIGER (Linked Inference of Genomic Experimental Relationships)

 LIGER (`liger`) is a package for integrating and analyzing multiple single-cell datasets, developed and maintained by the Macosko lab.
 It relies on integrative non-negative matrix factorization to identify shared and dataset-specific factors.
+Check out our [Cell paper](https://www.cell.com/cell/fulltext/S0092-8674%2819%2930504-5) for a more complete description of the methods and analyses.

 LIGER can be used to compare and contrast experimental datasets in a variety of contexts, for instance: